 Generally, the more we try not to worry, the more “exhausted” our logical minds become.
 No one knows for sure what’s happening with coronavirus.
 And it might seem impossible to make sense of it.
 Especially, while the world drowns in the pandemic while on top of it, a bloody racial rebellion strikes.

 I have never once in my life looked at the color of a person’s skin, title, or status as some scale of judgment, so to make sense of violence on top of deaths becomes almost too much.
 But it’s not the pandemic stirring the protests and violence, these cultural wars raged prior to COVID 19.
 The pandemic was, in fact, dropped in the middle of ongoing racial conflicts.
-We are merely getting used to blaming everyone on a virus at this point.
+We are merely getting used to blaming everything on a virus at this point.

 So, sleepless nights have taken their toll.
 One night you’re okay, and the next you’re not.
 The nightmares, the strange feelings of loneliness, and uncertainty are just eating away at your mind in the monotony of boredom and fear.